Legal Education and Public Policy: Professional Training in the Public Interest (with Harold D. Lasswell), 52 Yale Law Journal 203 (1943)

 Date of Authorship for this Version

 McDougal, Myres S., "Legal Education and Public Policy: Professional Training in the Public Interest" (1943).
 Faculty Scholarship Series.
-Paper 2488.
+2488.